On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Introduction

 To summarize, this paper makes the following contributions:

-\begin{itemize} \item We investigate privacy threats against LDP protocols for multidimensional data following two state-of-the-art solutions for frequency estimation of multiple attributes, SMP~\cite{xiao2,tianhao2017,wang2019,Arcolezi2021_allomfree} and RS+FD~\cite{Arcolezi2021_rs_fd}, providing insightful adversarial analysis that can help in LDP protocol selection.
+\begin{itemize} \item We investigate privacy threats against LDP protocols for multidimensional data following two state-of-the-art solutions for frequency estimation of multiple attributes, SMP~\cite{xiao2,tianhao2017,wang2019,Arcolezi2021_allomfree} and RS+FD~\cite{Arcolezi2021_rs_fd}, providing insightful adversarial analysis to help in LDP protocol selection.

-\item We demonstrate through extensive experiments that the SMP solution is vulnerable to re-identification attacks due to the disclosure of the sampled attribute and lower ``plausible deniability'' when using the whole privacy budget to report a single attribute.
+\item We demonstrate through extensive experiments that the SMP solution is vulnerable to re-identification attacks due to the disclosure of the sampled attribute and lower ``plausible deniability''~\cite{Warner1965,domingo2018connecting} when using the whole privacy budget to report a single attribute.

-\item We propose three attack models to predict the sampled attribute of users that collect multidimensional data with the RS+FD solution with about a 2-20 fold increment over a random baseline model.
+\item We propose three attack models to predict the sampled attribute of users when collecting multidimensional data with the RS+FD solution with about a 2-20 fold increment over a random guess baseline model.

 \item We show through empirical results that the RS+FD solution can prevent (to some extent) re-identification attacks